Spaces that can be ordered effectively: virtually free groups and hyperbolicity

 \subsection{Definitions and basic properties of $\delta$-hyperbolic spaces}

 A metric space is said to be {\it $\delta$-hyperbolic} if there exists $\delta\ge 0$ such that the following holds.
 For any points $X_1$, $X_2$, $X_3$, $X_4$ consider three numbers $|X_1X_2| +|X_3X_4|$, $|X_1X_3|+|X_2X_4|$, $|X_1X_4|+|X_2X_3|$.
 Here we use the notation $|X_iX_j|= d_M(X_i,X_j)$.
 We require that the difference between the largest of these three numbers and the middle one is at most $\delta$.
 It is well-known that for geodesic metric spaces this definition (with appropriate choice of $\delta$) is equivalent to several other possible definitions, one of them is in terms of thin triangles.
-A geodesic triangle is said to be {\it $\delta$-thin} if any of its side is contained in a $\delta$-neighborhood of the union of two other sides.
-A geodesic metric space is $\delta$-hyperbolic if there exists $\delta$ such that any geodesic triangle is $\delta$-thin.
+A geodesic triangle is said to be {\it $\delta$-slim} if each of its sides is contained in the $\delta$-neighborhood of the union of the two other sides.
+A geodesic metric space is $\delta$-hyperbolic if there exists $\delta$ such that any geodesic triangle is $\delta$-slim.
 Any Hadamard manifold (complete simply connected Riemannian manifold of sectional curvature $\le \kappa <0$) is $\delta$-hyperbolic for some $\delta$ depending on $\kappa$ (see e.g. Chapter $3$ in \cite{ghysdelaharpe}).
 In particular, a hyperbolic space $\mathbb{H}^d$ is $\delta$-hyperbolic for some $\delta>0$.
-We recall that a quasi-geodesic is an image of an interval with respect to quasi-isometric imbedding.
-If a metric space is geodesic, a basic property of a $\delta$-hyperbolic space is that all quasi-geodesics between points $X$ and $Y$ lie at a bounded distance from any geodesic between $X, Y$, where this distance is estimated in terms of $\delta$ and quasi-isometry constants.
-This statement is sometimes called Morse Lemma.
+We recall that a {\it quasi-geodesic} is the image of an interval with respect to a quasi-isometric embedding.
+If this quasi-isometry has multiplicative constant $A$ and additive constant $B$, we say that such quasi-geodesic is an $(A,B)$-quasi-geodesic.

+If a metric space is geodesic, a basic property of a $\delta$-hyperbolic space is that all $(A,B)$-quasi-geodesics between points $X$ and $Y$ lie at a bounded distance from any geodesic between $X, Y$, where this distance is estimated in terms of $\delta$, $A$ and $B$.
+This statement is sometimes called the Morse Lemma.

 We also recall that if $M_1$ and $M_2$ are quasi-isometric geodesic metric spaces and $M_1$ is $\delta$-hyperbolic, then there exists $\delta'$ such that $M_2$ is $\delta'$-hyperbolic.
 For these and other basic properties of $\delta$-hyperbolic spaces see e.g. \cites{ghysdelaharpe, BridsonHaefliger}.
-For optimal estimates of constants in Morse Lemma see \cites{schur, gouezelschur}.
+For optimal estimates of the constants in the Morse Lemma see \cites{schur, gouezelschur}.